Maurice Halbwachs: Main ideas

-Halbwachs' most important contribution to the field of sociology came in his book La Mémoire collective, 1950 ("The Collective Memory"), in which he advanced the thesis that a society can have a collective memory and that this memory is dependent upon the "cadre" or framework within which a group is situated in society.
+Halbwachs' most important contribution to the field of sociology appeared in his posthumous book La Mémoire collective, 1950 ("The Collective Memory"), in which he advanced the thesis that a society can have a collective memory and that this memory is dependent upon the "cadre" or framework within which a group is situated in society.
 Thus, there is not only an individual memory but also a group memory that exists outside of and lives beyond the individual.
 An individual's understanding of the past is strongly linked to this group consciousness because every person can contribute a different memory or perspective to the collective group memory.
 Group memory is also different for every group that experiences a certain event, therefore "every group has its own collective memory and that collective memory differs from the collective memory of other groups.
 This idea of memory being pursued proves people's expression of commemoration in our culture.
-Commemoration offers collective memory tie to society and its conceptions where physical monuments and rituals fix and affirm collectivity.
+Commemoration offers collective memory ties to society and its conceptions where physical monuments and rituals fix and affirm collectivity.

-Halbwachs Collective Memory includes two laws governing how this form of memory will evolve: a Law of Fragmentation, and a Law of Concentration.
+Halbwachs' Collective Memory includes two laws governing how this form of memory will evolve: a Law of Fragmentation, and a Law of Concentration.

 Halbwachs also wrote an important book on suicide, Les Causes du suicide, 1930 ("The Causes of Suicide").
-In this book he followed the footsteps of his mentor Émile Durkheim, expanding and elaborating upon the former's theories on suicide.
+In this book he followed in the footsteps of his mentor Émile Durkheim (also a French sociologist), expanding and elaborating upon the Durkheim's theories on suicide.
 Specifically, he focused on ideas such as, the ways in which rural and urban styles of life explain variations in suicide rates.
 Halbwachs also continued to further Durkheim's conceptualization of how specific family styles and religious backgrounds alter rates of suicide.

 Halbwachs included in his Les Cadres Sociaux de la Memoire (1952) the significance of the collective memory operating on the systems of family, religion and social communities.

 Halbwachs takes an interesting perspective regarding the relationship between memory and history.
 He believed that memory and history oppose each other when it comes to reliability.
-Memory can be transformed based on perspective, which makes it a questionable form of scholarly appreciation for the past.
-Whereas historians analyze history from a completely unbiased perspective, analyzing it in a critical way from a distance.
+Memory can be transformed based on perspective, which makes it a questionable form of scholarly appreciation for the past, whereas historians attempt to analyze history from a completely unbiased perspective, analyzing it in a critical way from a distance.

-Halbwachs contributed to the world of social psychology as well with his thesis on La Classe ouvrière et les niveaux de vie which translates to, "The Working Class and the Standards of Living".
+Halbwachs contributed to the world of social psychology as well with his thesis on La Classe ouvrière et les niveaux de vie, which translates to "The Working Class and the Standards of Living".
 This work allowed Halbwachs to analyze and observe how working-class families managed their budgets.
 He discovered that families and individuals not only plan out their budget for what they need in the moment but what they also need in the future, which forces them to put into perspective what is necessary in the moment.
-His research is a modification of Durkheim's theory of collective representation.
+His research is a modification of Durkheim's theory of collective representations.